styled-components/polished/README.md

 ## Compatibility

 ✨ polished is **compatible with any library that accepts styles as JS objects**.
-This includes, but is by far not limited to, `styled-components`, radium, aphrodite, glamor, jss and many more!
+This includes, but is by far not limited to, `styled-components`, radium, aphrodite, glamor, glamorous, jss and many more!

 No matter if you're using [inline styles or CSS-in-JS](http://mxstbr.blog/2016/11/inline-styles-vs-css-in-js/), polished is for you.